skateman/insights-rbac-api-client-ruby/docs/GroupApi.md

 api_instance = RBACApiClient::GroupApi.new
 uuid = '38400000-8cf0-11bd-b23e-10b96e4ef00d' # String | ID of group to update
+opts = {
-usernames = 'usernames_example' # String | A comma separated list of usernames for principals to remove from the group
+  usernames: 'usernames_example', # String | A comma separated list of usernames for principals to remove from the group
+  service_accounts: 'service_accounts_example' # String | A comma separated list of usernames for service accounts to remove from the group
+}

 begin
   # Remove a principal from a group in the tenant
-  api_instance.delete_principal_from_group(uuid, usernames)
+  api_instance.delete_principal_from_group(uuid, opts)
 rescue RBACApiClient::ApiError => e
   puts "Error when calling GroupApi->delete_principal_from_group: #{e}" end